top of page

 Does Adultery Affect Property Division?

 However, there are limited circumstances where adultery might indirectly affect property division.
-If a spouse spent significant marital funds on an affair, paying for gifts, trips, or maintaining a separate residence for a paramour, the court may consider this "dissipation of marital assets."
+If a spouse spent significant marital funds on an affair, such as paying for gifts, trips, or maintaining a separate residence for a paramour, the court may consider this "dissipation of marital assets."
 In such cases, the innocent spouse might receive a larger share of the remaining marital property to compensate for these expenditures.

 The Impact on Spousal Maintenance (Alimony)